Moodyw03/moodloop-final/TESTING.md

 - There's a noticeable millisecond delay at the conclusion of each loop, attributable to the buffer of the Web Audio API.
 It appears this buffer isn't sufficiently robust to manage 4 players seamlessly.

 - Occasionally, upon selecting the "pre-listen" option, certain audio files exhibit a reduced volume.
+- I attempted to integrate an audio-reactive visual within the drop zone.
+However, compatibility issues arose with the API I was using, primarily because it required the use of four simultaneous audio buffers.
+Further complicating matters, the implementation necessitated the use of p5.js, which made it unfeasible.